Tiny biological messengers are being used by an Australian team that is devising new treatments for certain types of lung disease.

 The team is currently in the pre-clinical stage of their research on mice and rats, looking at two models of tissue injury.

-One is a smoke inhalation model — an acute injury — which looks at the damage from pollution, diseases caused by pollution and preventive technology with the EVs.
+One is a smoke inhalation model — an acute injury — that looks at the damage from pollution, diseases caused by pollution and preventive technology with the EVs.

 This is important in Australia, with Chrzanowski saying that during bushfires, and with associated burn-offs and an ever-increasing number of cars on our roads, the pollution in Sydney can be higher than in Beijing and New Delhi.

-The second is the COPD model — a chronic disease — which looks at the efficacy of stem cells to prevent or reverse the condition.
+The second is the COPD model — a chronic disease — that looks at the efficacy of stem cells to prevent or reverse the condition.

 They hope to move to clinical trials within the next few years and use the pre-seed funding to progress towards rapid clinical translation by funding three pre-clinical experiments.